-The table above shows the file space information for HDF5 files after four datasets have been added.
-This corresponds to the state of the files after Session 2 in Scenarios A and B.
+The table above shows the file space information for HDF5 files after six datasets have been added.

-The aggrvfd_G.h5 and vfd_H.h5 files are smaller than no_persist_A.h5 and persist_B.h5.
-The vfd_H.h5 file, managed with the VFD strategy, has the smallest size with no tracked free space or unaccounted space.
-Even though aggrvfd_G.h5 has less saving in file space than vfd_H.h5, it will have the benefit of better I/O performance due to the use of aggregators for servicing space allocation requests.
-Metadata in aggrvfd_G.h5 will also tend to be more concentrated in contiguous blocks than in vfd_H.h5.
+The aggrvfd_M.h5 and vfd_N.h5 files are smaller than no_persist_K.h5 and persist_L.h5.
+The vfd_N.h5 file, managed with the VFD strategy, has the smallest size with no tracked free space or unaccounted space.
+Even though aggrvfd_M.h5 has less saving in file space than vfd_N.h5, it will have the benefit of better I/O performance due to the use of aggregators for servicing space allocation requests.
+Metadata in aggrvfd_M.h5 will also tend to be more concentrated in contiguous blocks than in vfd_N.h5.

 Changes, 4.18.2012+